CoDeGAN: Contrastive Disentanglement for Generative Adversarial Network: Introduction

-Learning interpretable representation, means to learn a disentangled representation which can separate the distinct, informative factors of variation in the data.
-Disentanglement related literature is filled with Bayesian generative models, such as VAE~\cite{kingma2014auto}, $\beta$-VAE~\cite{higgins2016beta}, and factor-VAE~\cite{kim2018disentangling}, where the representation can be learned through latent variable models with some structure prior.
-In contrast, the work about disentanglement in GANs is very rare, even GANs have remarkable ability of generation.
-Such a contrast forces us to think the reasons behind it, and we think the absence of sample likelihood and posterior inference in GANs seems to prohibit the forward step.
-Then, a natural question arises, without a probabilistic framework in GANs, how to learn a factorized representation, especially disentangling the inter-class variation.
+Representation disentanglement refers to the problem of learning a representation that can separate the distinct and informative factors of variations in data.
+In recent years, the majority of literature concerning disentanglement~\citep{kingma2014auto,higgins2016beta,gabbay2020demystifying,liu2020oogan,locatello2020disentangling,shu2020weakly,kim2018disentangling, chen2016infogan, kim2021contrastive,hwang2021stein} has concentrated on Bayesian generative models like VAE~\citep{kingma2014auto}, $\beta$-VAE~\citep{higgins2016beta}, and Factor-VAE~\citep{kim2018disentangling}.
+These models allow for the learning of representation through latent variable models with some structure prior.
+In contrast, scant attention~\citep{chen2016infogan, kim2021contrastive,hwang2021stein} has been devoted to GAN-based disentanglement, although GANs have a remarkable ability in generation compared to VAE.
+We suspect this discrepancy arises from the inherent difficulty of posterior inference in GANs, which has posed a significant challenge to GAN-based disentanglement~\citep{mohamed2016learning, pan2020LDAGAN}.

-InfoGAN~\cite{chen2016infogan}, as one of the few choice for disentanglement methods in GANs, attempts to control the underlying factors by maximizing the mutualinformation (MI)~\cite{barber2003the} between the images and latent variables.
-However, it has three obvious drawbacks: (\romannumeral1) computing the mutual information between factor and image appears not so reasonable, as they lie in different domains; (\romannumeral2) the optimization of InfoGAN is relatively complex and leads training instability; (\romannumeral3) it does not provide a way on how to utilize limited amount of supervision, as Locatello~\etal \cite{locatello2019challenging} recently have demonstrated that unsupervised disentanglement learning without inductive biases is theoretically impossible.

-Following this line of thinking, we attempt to explore other ways that can address this issue.
-Inspired by the definition of disentanglement, we have an intuition that the recent successful contrastive learning (CL)~\cite{sohn2016improved,2020A,2019Momentum, wu2018unsupervised,2020Supervised,2020Supervised} may open a door for us---the factor with the same value produce images with similar features and vise versa.

-Motivated by this intuition, we propose a new disentanglement framework, namely contrastive disentanglement in generative adversarial networks (CD-GANs), which explore a new way for inter-class disentanglement, and provide possibility to utilize limited amount of supervision to the largest extent.
-Specifically, we formulate a contrastive loss on class related features to guide the generated images to correlate to latent factors and analyze how such a loss potentially helps GANs training.
-In addition, we provide a new way to make use of few labels to largest extent for improving inter-class disentanglement performance.